Legacy of Kain: Soul Reaver: Reception

 GamePro praised the aspect of shifting between realms, particularly the visual effects involved.
 Similarly, Edge described the transition between realms as a "complex and inspired piece of design", noting that it makes players think on different levels and consider "each room as two rooms, the answer to a puzzle possibly existing in either."
 However, the magazine criticized the save system for occasionally forcing players to replay large sections of the game to get to new areas.
 IGN stated that acquiring and learning the powers of Raziel's brothers constituted part of the fun, and that Raziel's moves were well animated and articulated.
 Finding minimal difficulty in using camera controls, GameSpot likened them to those of Banjo-Kazooie and stated that players would want to adjust the camera deliberately to watch Raziel's movements.
 Presenting differences between Soul Reaver and the Tomb Raider series, AllGame stated that the game's puzzles would challenge "all but the most experienced gamers", while Game Informer considered the puzzles "difficult-to-the-point-of-insanity".
 Computer Gaming World enjoyed the devouring of souls.

 Website reviewers deemed Soul Reaver's gameplay too non-linear and its objectives too unclear.
 GameSpot criticized the warp system for using confusing symbols that did little or nothing to indicate the warp's destination, and weighed the fun of impaling vampires with the Soul Reaver against the lack of challenge presented by bosses and most enemies.
 Next Generation Magazine considered the game challenging due to "difficult puzzles and lack of a map", requiring the player to backtrack.
 The Tampa Tribune also criticized the camera controls, though noted that the "auto-facing" feature made the difficulties negligible.
 PC Zone criticized the PC port of the game for "chunky" graphics and bad camera controls, stating "it feels too much like a PlayStation release ported hurriedly on to the PC".
 Computer Gaming World similarly felt that the limitations of the PlayStation carried over in the PC port, rendering the latter's visuals "mind-numbingly boring".
 The publication praised the Lucifer-based story for engaging players, but was disappointed that "it peters out in an unsatisfying climax".
 Game Informer stated, "Even after years in development, Soul Reaver doesn't feel finished.
 It feels rushed."
 1UP.com ranked Soul Reaver second on its "Top 5 Games That Ended Halfway Through", stating "it's pretty clear that the plot would have been a lot different if the money hadn't inconveniently run out."
 GamesRadar placed Soul Reaver at #4 on a 2007 list of the top seven video game apocalypses, regarding the post-apocalyptic Nosgoth as "one of the most fascinating wastelands we've ever explored".

+During the 3rd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Legacy of Kain: Soul Reaver for "Console Adventure/Role-Playing Game of the Year".